Uninett/probe-website/DOCUMENTATION.md

 | [port]                      | Returns the queried port (a valid MAC was
 |                             | received)

-When the probe received the network port, it will construct an SSH command with it.
-This command will be wrapped in an autossh command, which again will be wrapped in a systemd unit file, to prevent the SSH tunnel from breaking (as far as possible).
+Wher the probe receives the network port, it will construct an SSH command with it.
+This command ill be wrapped in a systemd unit file that automatically restarts if the script fails, to prevent the SSH tunnel from breaking (as far as possible).

 ### The SSH tunnel procedure
 This section explains the complete procedure the server and probe goes